-It goes without saying, companies do pay people to advertise for them online.
+It goes without saying, companies pay people to advertise for them online.

 However, many of these “work at home ad posting jobs” are not real.
 Which leads people to a lot of confusion about how this stuff really works and how legitimate the whole thing is.

-In this article, I’m going to show you the different ways you can make money posting ads online.
-Ways that actually work.
-So you can decide if this is actually worth doing.
+In this article, I’m going to show you the different ways you can (actually) make money posting ads online.
+And I’ll give you the heads up about some of the scams to avoid.

 5 Real Ways To Make Money Posting Ads Online